 The combined public offering price per share of our common stock and related warrant may be substantially higher than the net tangible book value per share of our common stock immediately prior to the offering.
-After giving effect to the sale of 6,250,000 shares of our common stock and related warrants in this offering, at a combined public offering price of \$1.20 per share and related warrant, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us and attributing no value to the warrants sold in this offering, purchasers of our common stock in this offering will incur an immediate increase of \$0.34 per share in the net tangible book value of the common stock they acquire.
-In the event that you exercise your warrants, you may experience dilution to the extent that the exercise price of the warrants is higher than the tangible book value per share of our common stock.
+After giving effect to the assumed sale of 3,554,502 shares of our common stock and related warrants in this offering, at an assumed combined public offering price of \$2.11 per share and related warrant (the last reported sale price of our common stock on The Nasdaq Capital Market on January 28, 2019), and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us and attributing no value to the warrants sold in this offering, purchasers of our common stock in this offering will incur immediate dilution of \$(0.01) per share in the net tangible book value of the common stock they acquire.
+In the event that you exercise your warrants, you may experience additional dilution to the extent that the exercise price of the warrants is higher than the tangible book value per share of our common stock.
 For a further description of the dilution that investors in this offering may experience, see "Dilution."